 Methamphetamine is made from several toxic ingredients so detox can be harsh on the mind and body.
 While everyone has a unique experience, some symptoms are more common than others.
 These include:

 - Cravings.
-Most people who are experiencing withdrawal from an addictive substance feel a strong desire to use.
+Most people who are experiencing withdrawal from an addictive substance feel a strong desire to use it.
 It is no different with meth withdrawal.

 - Sleepiness and fatigue.
 When people are using meth, they are often hyperactive and they don’t sleep much.
 Withdrawal is very different.
 They feel tired and sleepy, and they’re mostly sedentary.
 This is especially likely during the first week of withdrawal.
 The fatigue tends to peak around the fifth day and individuals sleep for 11 hours daily, on average.
 Some people also experience vivid dreams during the first week.